decentralised-dataexchange/aries-playground/credential-issue-and-verification-api-user-guide.md

 3. Accept a received connection invitation by Data4Life-user (Alice)

 	Alice Agent: `POST ​/connections​/{conn_id}​/accept-invitation` passing the `connection_id` as input.
+## Manual work flow
+1. Repeat steps 1 - 3 of  automated workflow.
+2. Now the connection will be in request state, Issuer (Test Center) has to accept the request
+Test Center Agent: `POST /connections​/{conn_id}​/accept-request`
+Now the state changes to response
+3. To make the connection active we have to call the trust ping endpoint either from issuer (Test Center) or from holder (Alice).
+Test Center/Alice Agent: `POST /connections​/{conn_id}​/send-ping`

 Check both Test Center Agent and Alice Agent by `GET /connections `and both are in `Active` status

 After the secured connection is established between the two agents, the Test Center first establishes the connection with Alice.
 After that the Test Center issues credential to them with their own personal data.
 Alice then is able to see the credential in her Data4Life wallet.

 # Credenial issuance by the issuer (Test Center)
 Here, a credential is issued by the Test Center based on a standard scehma earlier defined by the legal entity.
 1. Create a local DID for the test center and make it public by publishing it to the ledger.
 Follow the previous instruction: [Create DID in a wallet](#Create-DID-in-a-wallet).

 2. Repeat step 1 to create DID for the Data4Life-User, but DO NOT publish this to ledger as it shall remain private.